pchudzik/blog.pchudzik.com/content/post/2017/how-to-keep-dependencies-up-to-date.md

 Now you can display outdated packages using ```mvn versions:display-dependency-updates```.
 If you want to run this check on CI tool then we need to analyze versions output.
 Luckily we don't have to analyze all the stuff that maven produces.
-We can pass additional property value and save report to file.
+We can pass additional property value and save the report to file.
 Just run

 {{<highlight shell>}}
 mvn versions:display-dependency-updates -Dversions.outputFile=target/outdated.txt